 this dish is a medley of aromatic spices blended in spicy gravy with fried baby potatoes. the recipe is excellent to be made with baby potatoes. but you can also make it with regular potatoes.

-lets begin step by step recipe of making kashmiri dum aloo:
+lets begin step by step kashmiri dum aloo recipe:

 1: rinse the baby potatoes well. remove the mud etc from them. parboil the potatoes. halve them or you can keep them whole if they are small and prick them with a fork. in case of baby potatoes, you don’t need to peel the skin. if using large potatoes, then peel the skin, chop them and then prick them with fork. this is done so that when cooking on dum, the potatoes absorb the flavors of the masala in which they are getting cooked.